mehulagg/gitlab_test/doc/administration/pages/index.md

 was used prior to GitLab 13.0.

-If you are using disk source configuration, in most cases GitLab Pages will automatically switch to the API-based configuration and use disk source configuration in case of errors.
+If you are using disk source configuration, in most cases GitLab Pages will automatically switch to the API-based configuration after upgrading to GitLab 13.0;
+however, it will use disk source configuration in case of errors.

 NOTE: **NOTE**
 If you are [Running GitLab Pages on a separate server](#running-gitlab-pages-on-a-separate-server),